joaoespanhol/Crazy-Staff/README.md

 ## Support
 Create an issue, Supply an error log / description of how to reproduce ( including high mspt issues )

+Join our Discord @ https://discord.gg/g7ewP3K7Eh If you want a speedy response

 ## Usage
 Everything is configurable if you open config.json